assimp/assimp-docs/source/usage/use_the_lib.rst

 Each aiMesh refers to one
 material by its index in the array.
-Due to the vastly diverging definitions and usages of material parameters there is no hard definition of a material structure.
-Instead a material is defined by a set of properties accessible by their names.
+Due to the vastly diverging definitions and usages of material parameters, there is no hard definition of a material structure.
+Instead, a material is defined by a set of properties accessible by their names.
 Have a look at assimp/material.h to see what types of properties are defined.
-In this file there are also various functions defined to test for the presence of certain properties in a material and retrieve their values.
+In this file, there are also various functions defined to test for the presence of certain properties in a material and retrieve their values.

 .. _ai_mat_tex: